PauliusMacernis/prompts/coding/change-request.md

 - [ ] Did I read the file tree and verify paths exist? (not assumed from patterns)
 - [ ] Did I cite all file paths BEFORE generating code?
 (Step 2 is mandatory)
+- [ ] For each MODIFY file: can I point to where it appears in the tree?
+- [ ] For each CREATE file: did I justify location based on existing similar files?
 - [ ] Does every code block start with a path comment matching my citations?
+- [ ] Am I staying in scope? (no unrequested refactoring or new shared components)
 - [ ] Did I check existing code for bugs/violations first?
 - [ ] Did I answer only what was asked?
 - [ ] Is every file 100% complete with zero truncation?